-The students in each graduating class have, in addition, financed a public ceremony to recognize the awarding of the SON Pin.
-This "Pinning Ceremony" involves voluntary participation of both traditional and Registered Nurse students.
+In addition to the university commencement ceremony, the nursing graduates are invited to participate in a pinning ceremony to recognize the awarding of the SON Pin.
+This "Pinning Ceremony" involves voluntary participation of traditional, accelerated, LPN to BSN and RN to BSN students.